 Tips for preparing an activity tray:

 - Decide if you need to laminate the activity and what type of laminating you’ll do.
+As of 2021, I rarely laminate materials for home use.
+I typically just laminate materials that will get wet or messy (as in a playdough activity or sensory bin with water).
 You’ll find suggestions and resources in this post: Montessori-Inspired Music Appreciation: Peter and the Wolf.

 - Think of how you can make the activity hands-on.
-As I said, I often add 3-dimensional objects, such as the St. Patrick’s day coins in the St. Patrick’s day numbers and counters activity.
+As I said, I often add 3-dimensional objects, such as figures from Safari Ltd. TOOBS.
 Often, printables can be cut apart to make them into manipulatives.
 Rather than having a young child draw lines matching two objects on a worksheet, I might cut the pictures apart and let the child match the pictures, find matching pictures buried in a sensory tub, or play a concentration game with them.

 - When preparing the activity tray, make it as attractive and orderly as possible.
 Typically, you’ll want to arrange your materials in left-to-right order on the tray as an indirect preparation for writing and reading.